-The mission of the Pediatric Emergency Medicine Global Health Track is to ethically and sustainability improve the health of children and communities globally by striving to decrease disparities in health through education, advocacy, service, and research.
+The mission of the Pediatric Emergency Medicine Global Health Fellowship is to ethically and sustainability improve the health of children and communities globally by striving to decrease disparities in health through education, advocacy, service, and research.

-The Baylor Pediatric Emergency Medicine - Global Health Fellowship Track was established in 2005 in response to growing interest in global health and international emergency medicine among applicants applying to our pediatric emergency medicine fellowship program.
+The Baylor Pediatric Emergency Medicine - Global Health Fellowship was established in 2005 in response to growing interest in global health and international emergency medicine among applicants applying to our pediatric emergency medicine fellowship program.
 Our program is the first combined fellowship of its kind in the United States.
 Fellows will complete the standard PEM curriculum and supplementary training and experience in global health.1,3 It is intended for those who are seeking an academic career in pediatric emergency medicine with a focus on global (domestic and international) health disparities.
 Individuals completing the fellowship will acquire skills in the development, integration, and evaluation of healthcare programs on a local, national, and global scale.
 We currently have seven combined fellows in our program.